 Capital gains tax (CGT) will be payable on the eventual sale of the property.
 The tax will be charged on the disposal proceeds less the original cost of the property, certain legal costs and any capital improvements made to the property.
 This gain may be further reduced by any annual exemption available.

-From 6 April 2016 the rates of CGT are generally reduced from 28% to 20% for the higher rate and from 18% to 10% for the basic rate.
-However the 28% and 18% rates will continue to apply to chargeable gains arising on the disposal of residential property that do not qualify for private residence relief.
+CGT is generally charged at 10% within the basic rate and 20% for higher rates.
+However 18% and 28% rates wapply to chargeable gains arising on the disposal of residential property that does not qualify for private residence relief.

 CGT is payable on 31 January after the end of the tax year in which the gain is made.